Here is a sampling of some of my perspectives.

-There’s a Transcendence at the core of existence.
+The Transcendent is at the Core of our existence.
 Whether we call this God, Source, Truth, Dharma, Consciousness or Buddha Nature, doesn’t matter.
-Each religion, spiritual, philosophical, and scientific practice is an attempt to realize this.
+Each religion, spiritual, philosophical, or scientific practice is an attempt to realize this.
 Each system has its own particulars.
-And each system different from our own can offer to us something unique and valuable.
-Yet, whatever our belief system, there’s Common Ground in our understanding.
-This is what’s most essential to tune into in dialoging with those of different faiths.
+Yet, whatever our approach, there’s Common Transcendent Ground.
+That is what’s most essential to tune into.

-We do need to realize that if we engage in armed conflict, we lost.
-There are no winners in war.
-The pain we inflict on our enemies is the pain we inflict on ourselves.
-We share the same Consciousness.
-And we do need to love our enemies even if we resort to killing/bombing them.
-That said, we might fight war but it should be done ensuring that we are feeling the human costs on all sides as we engage in conflict.
-And if we inflict harm on collaterals or enemies, we need to do so with a full desire to reconcile and heal together.
-This might all sound a bit funny… but it’s the Higher Truth than simply fighting a rationalized, unfeeling war.
+We do need to love our enemies even if we resort to bombing them.
+We might fight war but it should be done ensuring that we are sensitive to the human costs on all sides as we engage in conflict.
+And if we inflict harm on collaterals or enemies, we need to do so with a full desire to reconcile and heal.
+Juxtaposing war and love might sound funny… but it’s a Higher Truth than simply waging a rationalized, unfeeling, ungodly war.

 Society’s relationship ladder and notions of what constitutes a legitimate relationship between two or more people never made sense to me.
 Each person or persons we relate to we connect with on a unique emotional, physical, and spiritual wavelength.
 There is no single definition or criteria of what that is.

 Each and every relationship in our life is precious.
 Progress in a relationship is not about closeness with each other, but rather to the Higher Truth we all share.
 The purpose of relationships with others in our life is ultimately to realize our Spirit within more deeply.